vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 access_token_secret = ""
 ```

-Copy and paste the keys and access tokens from Twitter into `twitter_credentials.py`, and you'll finally be done with that.
+Copy and paste the keys and access tokens from Twitter into the appropriate variables in `twitter_credentials.py`, and you'll be ready to move on.

 #### Installing Tweepy & Markovify